 There are three different types of homes.

-Manufactured homes: Manufactured homes are usually built in a factory.
+- Manufactured homes: Manufactured homes are usually built in a factory.
 Traditional homes are built onsite.
 Once completed, manufactured homes are moved to their final destinations on a truck and placed onto foundations, making them permanent.
-You will need to own the land on which the manufactured home foundation is built.
+You must own the land on which the manufactured home foundation is built.

 What Does ‘Real Property’ Mean?